msgProc: Drag & Drop

 Common Type Values

 The types array in MSG_DRAGENTER, MSG_DRAGOVER, and MSG_DRAGLEAVE identifies what kind of content is being dragged.
-Multiple values can be present at once — for example, dragging a link from a web page typically produces ['text/plain', 'text/html', 'text/uri-list'].
+Multiple values can be present at once — dragging a link from a web page typically produces ['text/plain', 'text/html', 'text/uri-list'].
+Drag sources can also set custom MIME types, which appear in the array as-is.

 Value Source